BeardedPlatypus/personal-website-content/articles/on_sonarcloud_c++.md

 SonarCloud will analyse your solution by applying various metrics to find problems with your code.
-It does so by static analysis, and it will gather data while you compile your program.
-In order to do so we need to first configure SonarCloud to analyse our compile process.
+It does so by static analysis, and it will gather the necessary data to do this while you compile your program.

+So in order to get our analysis up and running we need to take the following
+steps:

+* First we need to configure SonarCloud to analyse our compile process.
-Then, we need to compile our program.
-The results of this can then be used by SonarCloud to analyse our project.
-Finally, the results of the analysis need to be pushed to the SonarCloud server, such that they become available in our SonarCloud dashboard.
+* Then we need to compile our solution.
+* Next we need SonarCloud to analyse the results of compiling our program.
+* Finally, the results of the analysis need to be pushed to the SonarCloud server, such that they become available in the SonarCloud dashboard.

 This means we will have to add the following three tasks to our pipeline: